gate

 • The gate to the garden was decorated with beautiful flowers.

-On this page you'll find 9 synonyms, antonyms, or another words to gate, such as: bar, door, doorway, entrance, exit, fence, open.
+On this page you'll find 53 synonyms, antonyms, or another words to gate, such as: Dutch door, French door, access, bar, barricade, blockade, bolt.

 Make sure to choose synonyms and antonyms that are appropriate for the context of the sentence.